balena-io/docs/pages/faq/troubleshooting/faq.md

 ##### How do I push a new git repo to a fleet?

-If you have pushed a repository called `project-A` to your fleet and at a later stage you would like to push a new project called `project-B`, you can do this by adding the fleet remote (`git remote add {{ $names.company.short }} <USERNAME>@git.{{ $names.cloud_domain }}:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
+If you have pushed a repository called `project-A` to your fleet and at a later stage you would like to push a new project called `project-B`, you can do this by adding the remote (`git remote add {{ $names.company.short }} <USERNAME>@git.{{ $names.cloud_domain }}:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
 You can then easily push `project-B` to your fleet by just doing `git push {{ $names.company.short }} master -f`.
 The extra `-f` on the command forces the push and resets the git history on the git remote on {{ $names.company.lower }}'s backend.
-You should now have `project-B` running on all the devices in the fleet fleet.
+You should now have `project-B` running on all the devices in the fleet.
 Note that once you have successfully switched to `project-B` you no longer need to add the `-f` on every push, for more info check out the docs on [forced git pushes](https://git-scm.com/docs/git-push#git-push--f).

 ##### Why does /data report weird usage?

 On the device we have a writable data partition that uses all the free space remaining after reserving the required amount for the host os.
-This data partition contains the Docker images for the {{ $names.company.lower }} device supervisor and the user fleets so that they can be updated, along with containing the persistent `/data` for the fleet to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
+This data partition contains the Docker images for the {{ $names.company.lower }} device supervisor and the user containers so that they can be updated, along with containing the persistent `/data` for the services to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
 So the space usage in `/data` being used but not accounted for will likely be due to the Docker images.
 (As a side note if you want the most accurate usage stats you should use `btrfs fi df /data` as `df` is not accurate for btrfs partitions).

 ##### What NTP servers do the devices use?